Un-knownCoder/The-MAZE/README.md

 #### _(by Un-knownCoder and ...)_

 ## Installation
-In the code there aren't any module...
+In the code there isn't any module...
 You MUST install them to make the game work.
 The module that are used in this project are:
 <br>